 - Would you like to take courses with host-country students, international students, or both?

 - How much do you current pay to KU and how does that compare to your potential programs?

 - Do you utilize federal or state financial aid (loans, grants, other)?

 - How will your financial aid and scholarships apply toward your study abroad program?

 - Do you plan to secure additional financial aid to finance your term abroad?

-For more information visit the financial aid and scholarships section.
+For more information visit our Costs and Finances page.